JoseRMorales/soccer-stats/README.md

 # Soccer Stats

+## Migrated

+This project has been migrated to another backend (Appwrite).
+The updated project is https://github.com/JoseRMorales/soccer-stats-evo/

 A simple web app to track soccer stats for a local seven-a-side team.

 With this app, you can have a nice overview of the team's performance, and you can also track individual player stats.